neicnordic/neic.no/_people/gudmund-host.md

     role: Observer
   staff:
 ---
-Gudmund Høst is the Director of the NeIC, and is employed at [NordForsk](https://www.nordforsk.org/) in Oslo.
+Gudmund Høst is the Director of NeIC, and is employed at [NordForsk](https://www.nordforsk.org/) in Oslo.

 Prior to this he has held positions at the Research Council of Norway and the